pranavagiligar/velocity/README.md

 **Configurations**
 1. The _`application.properties`_ file contains the line `spring.data.mongodb.uri=${MONGO_URL_CON}`
-in which `MONGO_URL_CON` is the MongoDB datebase URL of the MongoDB server which is the system environment variable.
+in which `MONGO_URL_CON` is the MongoDB database URL of the MongoDB server which is the system environment variable.

 ---